SB-586

 Plain Language

-Carriers must maintain documentation of all AI-driven decisions related to claims and coverage management for a minimum of three years.
-This is a recordkeeping obligation — the documentation must be retained in a form that can be produced to the Bureau upon request under subdivision (ii).
-The three-year retention period runs from the date of the AI decision, creating an ongoing rolling retention window.
+Health carriers must maintain documentation of all AI-driven decisions related to insurance claims and coverage management for at least three years.
+This is a standalone recordkeeping obligation — carriers need a system capable of logging and retaining records of each AI decision, including adverse determinations, for the full retention period.
+The three-year window runs from the date of the decision.

 Statutory Text